dwithnall/ses-email/README.md

 Attach this policy to the IAM user or role that you will use to run the script.
 Generate and configure the Access Key and Secret for this script-running user.

+**Note:** The IAM permissions include both creation and deletion operations.
+If you only need to provision domains (not remove them), you can remove the deletion-related permissions:
+- `iam:DetachUserPolicy`
+- `iam:ListAccessKeys`
+- `iam:DeleteAccessKey`
+- `iam:DeleteUser`
+- `iam:ListPolicyVersions`
+- `iam:DeletePolicyVersion`
+- `iam:DeletePolicy`

+However, if you want to use the `--remove-aws-resources` flag, all permissions listed above are required.

 ### Step 2: Create CloudFlare API Token